 1. New York

 There are plenty of big opportunities in the big apple.

-With a pipeline of 192 properties and 30,541 rooms, New York City has the largest hotel development pipeline in the United States.
+With a pipeline of 192 properties and 30,541 rooms, New York City has the largest hotel development pipeline in the United States, according to Lodging Econometrics.
 The Big Apple is also the most populated city in the country, home to more than 8 million residents and hundreds of major corporations including Morgan Stanley, Citigroup, and ABC.